bradfordharrison2606/blog/_posts/2024-07-31-EmblemMarth.md

 |20 | Deep Synergy <br> ![Pic]({{ site.baseurl }}/img/skillinherit.webp)| Unit's Engage Meter is shortened by one (1) step |Auto |

 *The rest of Marth's Skill Inheritance continues the trend of being either dirt cheap and stupidly expensive with no middle ground.
-The main point against Marth's later Inheritance is that by the time you get access to them, they will have an absurd amount of competition for your SP and Skill Slots from the Base Game Emblems alone.
+The main point against Marth's later Inheritance is that by the time you get access to them via completing Marth's Paralogue, they will have an absurd amount of competition for your SP and Skill Slots from the Base Game Emblems alone.
 I don't blame you if you disregard inheriting Skills from Marth at that point.*

 *However, if you're considering inheriting skills from Marth's higher Bond Levels, I recommend sticking to **Unyielding+**, **Unyielding++**, and **Perceptive+**.
 Not only are these reasonably priced but you are definitely getting the biggest bang for your buck.
 Perceptive+ might only be active during Player Phase but +30 Avoid is still useful, especially for only 500 SP.*